CocodriloCAD/Cocodrilo/validatation/Readme.md

 ### 5. Add boundary conditions on background mesh
-To add a boundary condition on the background grid, click on the support icon as shown in the Figure 17.
+The plate is clamped along one side.
+This means all translational dofs of the particles along that line are set to zero.
+To add this boundary condition, a strong boundary condition on the background grid is chosen in this example.
+However, there are several possibilities for boundary conditions for MPM.
+To create a boundary condition, click on the support icon as shown in the Figure 17.
 Subsequently, add a support- and a curve-field to the canvas.
 A curve may be added the following way: double click on a free space on the canvas and write in the appearing line *crv*.
 Then a curve-field as shown in Figure 18 should appear.The orange color of the curve field (Figure 18) indicates that it is lacking input data.
 To add input data, right click *curve* and choose *Set one curve* (see Figure 19).

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/51473791/224542007-1cfc054b-8490-45e1-953e-381f70252fe9.jpg">